Hepatitis C Treatment

 With the correct treatment, Hep C is curable.

-Hepatitis C
+Hepatitis C Treatment

-HEPATITIS C CURE
+HEPATITIS C Care and Treatment

 Testing for Hep C is recommended for people who:

-• have ever injected drugs, even if it was just once or many years ago
+• have EVER injected drugs, even if it was just once or many years ago

 • received donated blood or organs before 1992